Payment Gateway Integration

 B. Compatibility Issues

-- Solution: Make sure the payment gateway you select is compatible with your website’s platform (e.g., WordPress, Magento, Shopify) and supports all necessary payment methods.
+- Make certain that the payment gateway you pick works well with your website builder (e.g., WordPress, Magento, Shopify) and allows you to accept all important payment types.

 C. Transaction Failures